Sukoon Houseboat, Srinagar

 🪪 Documents

 Carry valid government-issued photo ID (Aadhaar, passport, or voter card) at all times.
 Some check-posts may ask for it.
-Review the booking terms & conditions for additional requirements.
+Foreign nationals should check Ministry of Home Affairs guidelines before travel.

 🚗 Getting Around

 Pre-booking a private cab for all 3 days (₹4,000–6,000/day) gives you full flexibility.
 Shared sumo taxis are cheaper but less convenient.
-See our Srinagar distance guide for planning drives.
+See our Srinagar distance guide and cab booking guide.

 🕌 Cultural Respect

 Kashmir is predominantly Muslim.
-Dress modestly when visiting shrines like Hazratbal.
+Dress modestly when visiting shrines like Hazratbal and Jamia Masjid.
 Remove shoes before entering mosques and shrines.
 Avoid photographing people without permission.

 📦 Book in Advance